Ursuline Academy (Dedham, Massachusetts)

 Ursuline Academy is a private Catholic school located in Dedham, Massachusetts, United States.
 It provides education in all areas for young women in grades 7-12 and offers over 20 clubs and 15 varsity sports.
 It is part of the Roman Catholic Archdiocese of Boston and is sponsored by the Ursuline Educational Foundation.
 The academy occupies a 28-acre campus.

-The Boston Globe has praised Ursuline's athletes, the Bears, as winning the Singelais Award for maintaining a 3.0 GPA or higher and excelling in their chosen activity.

 History

 The first Ursuline Academy in the Boston area opened in Charlestown in 1819 by the Ursuline Sisters.
 After the Ursuline Convent riots, the Ursulines left Boston.
 They would not return until the 1940s when they were invited by Cardinal Richard Cushing to open a new school for girls.
 In 1957, the growing school relocated to its present site in an estate on Dedham's Federal Hill.

 On October 18, 2024, a mass was held in the schools gymnasium to mark the transfer of sponsorship from the Ursuline Sisters to the Ursuline Education Foundation, a lay-led organization.
 During the mass, a silver ciborium was transferred from Sister Elisa Ryan, the prioress of the Ursuline Sisters of the Central Province, to Kate Levesque, the head of school.

 The ciborium was originally used by the French Navy in the 1700s and eventually was given to a Boston priest, possibly Bishop Jean-Louis Lefebvre de Cheverus.
 It was used in the Charlestown convent before the riot, and was saved when a group of sisters hid it below a clump of asparagus in the garden.
 It eventually made its way into the Boston College archives before being returned to Ursuline Academy for the transfer of sponsorship.